vufind-org/learning-vufind-book/source/installv.rst

 Note that in many Debian-flavored distributions, a bit of extra configuration is needed to set up permissions so that VuFind can connect to the MySQL or MariaDB database software.
 Details vary from version to version; see the “Important Notes” in the Ubuntu installation wiki page for more details: https://vufind.org/wiki/installation:ubuntu

-If you get stuck or encounter a problem that is not addressed by the documentation, remember that you can reach out the community for support.
+If you get stuck or encounter a problem that is not addressed by the documentation, remember that you can reach out to the community for support.
 See https://vufind.org/vufind/support.html for communication options.

 Once successful, the Debian package install will have automatically done a few things for you, including building an Apache configuration to make VuFind accessible through a web browser, adjusting file permissions so that VuFind can write to its cache and update its own configuration files, and setting up some useful environment variables ($VUFIND_HOME and $VUFIND_LOCAL_DIR, which will be discussed further in section 3.3 below).
 There is a bit more manual work for you to do, however.